Dersim massacre: Second Dersim Operation

 The prime minister, Celal Bayar (in office: October 25, 1937 – January 25, 1939) had agreed to an attack on the Dersim rebels.
-The operation started on January 2, 1938 and finished on August 7, 1938.
+The operation started on January 2, 1938, and finished on August 7, 1938.

-Third Dersim Operation
+Third Dersim Massacre Attempt

 The Third Tunceli Operation was carried out between August 10–17, 1938.

-Sweep operations
+Sweep Massacre Carryouts

-Sweep operations that started on September 6, were continued for 17 days.
+Sweep Massacre Carryouts that started on September 6, were continued for 17 days.

-Aerial operations
+Aerial Bombing of Civilians

-Turkish planes flew numerous sorties against the rebels during the rebellion.
-Among the pilots was Kemal Atatürk's adopted daughter, Sabiha Gökçen, the first female fighter pilot.
-A report of the General Staff mentioned the "serious damage" that had been caused by her 50 kg bomb, upon a group of fleeing bandits.

-Muhsin Batur, engaged in operations for about two months over Dersim, stated in his memoirs that he wanted to avoid talking about this part of his life.
+Muhsin Batur, engaged in massacres for about two months over Dersim, stated in his memoirs that he wanted to avoid talking about this part of his life.
 Kurdish leader Nuri Dersimi claimed that the Turkish air force bombed the district with poisonous gas in 1938.

 Massacres

 According to an official report of the Fourth General Inspectorate, 13,160 civilians were killed by the Turkish Army and 11,818 people were taken into exile, depopulating the province.
 According to a claim by Nuri Dersimi, many tribesmen were shot dead after surrendering, and women and children were locked into haysheds which were then set on fire.
-According to McDowall, 40,000 people were killed.
 Christian Gerlach reports that 30,000 Kurds were massacred by the Turkish Army after the rebellion.

 Hüseyin Aygün, a jurist author, wrote in his book Dersim 1938 and Obligatory Settlement: "The rebellion was clearly caused by provocation.
 It caused the most violent tortures that were ever seen in a rebellion in the Republican years.
 Those who didn't take part in the rebellion, and the families of the rebels, were also tortured."

-Numbers killed

-The contemporary British estimate of the number of deaths was 40,000, although this number could be exaggerated.
-It has been suggested that the total number of deaths may be 7,594, over 10,000, or over 13,000.

 Deportations

 Around 3,000 people were forcibly deported from Dersim.
-On the 4th of May 1938 a Turkish Cabinet decision resolved that Turkish military forces which had previously been massed in the area would attack Nazimiye, Keçigezek Sin and Karaoglan.
+On 4 May 1938 a Turkish Cabinet decision resolved that Turkish military forces which had previously been massed in the area would attack Nazimiye, Keçigezek Sin and Karaoglan.
 "This time all the people in the area will be collected and deported out of the area and this collection operation will attack the villages without warning and collect the people.
 To do this, we will collect the people as well as the arms they have.
 At the moment, we are ready to deport 2,000 people."
 In the same decision ordering to respond to any resistance by rendering those "incapable of movement on the spot and until the end", İsmail Beşikçi concludes this meant to kill them, along with orders to destroy their homes and deporting those remaining.